 "I don't believe that an innovation team or somebody's going to have a monopoly on good ideas," he said.
 The question is, "How are we going to make that whole experience in Manulife to allow our employees to actually generate good ideas, and how are we going to make them happen within the company itself?"

-Take, for example the director who was wary of letting his employees use NASA's internal social media platform to ask and answer questions and share ideas.
+Take, for example, the director who was wary of letting his employees use NASA's internal social media platform to ask and answer questions and share ideas.
 According to Kevin Jones, NASA's social media organizational strategist, this director was concerned that his employees would post something stupid, spell something wrong or take a shot at another group.
-"If we don't have a good trust culture, trying to do anything social is very difficult," said Jones, who was hired to help break down barriers to sharing ideas at the federal space and aeronautics center.
+"If we don't have a good trust culture, trying to do anything social is very difficult," said Jones, who was hired to help break down barriers to sharing ideas

 For Steven John, CIO at H.B.
 Fuller Co., the cloud played a prominent role in the complete revamping of an IT department ravaged by years of unfocused outsourcing, neglected systems and "shadow IT."